Challenging Improper Titling and Indexing Decisions

 Legal Authority

-DoD Instruction 5505.07, Titling and Indexing in Criminal Investigations , establishes the DoD’s policies and procedures for titling and indexing subjects of criminal investigations.
+DoD Instruction 5505.07, Titling and Indexing in Criminal Investigations, establishes the DoD’s policies and procedures for titling and indexing subjects of criminal investigations.
 This policy requires the titling and indexing of any service member under criminal investigation “as soon as the investigation determines there is credible information that the subject committed a criminal offense.”

 This is an incredibly low standard.
-Once the subject of a criminal investigation has been indexed in the federal law enforcement database (DCII), “the information will remain in the DCII, even if the subject if found not guilty of the offense under investigation.”
-The only exceptions to this policy are where “there is a mistaken identity or it is later determined no credible information existed at the time of titling and indexing.”
+Once the subject of a criminal investigation has been indexed in the federal law enforcement database (DCII), “the information will remain in the DCII, even if the subject is found not guilty of the offense under investigation.”
+The only exceptions to this policy are where “there is a mistaken identity, or it is later determined no credible information existed at the time of titling and indexing.”

 National Defense Authorization Act